apache/flink/docs/content.zh/docs/deployment/cli.md

 <span class="label label-info">Note</span> As it executes the job on the JobManager in YARN application mode, the paths specified in `-pyarch` and `-py` are paths relative to `shipfiles` which is the directory name of the shipped files.

+<span class="label label-info">Note</span> The archive files specified via `-pyarch` will be distributed to the TaskManagers through blob server where the file size limit is 2 GB.
+If the size of an archive file is more than 2 GB, you could upload it to a distributed file system and then use the path in the command line option `-pyarch`.

 - Run a PyFlink application on a native Kubernetes cluster having the cluster ID `<ClusterId>`, it requires a docker image with PyFlink installed, please refer to [Enabling PyFlink in docker]({{< ref "docs/deployment/resource-providers/standalone/docker" >}}#enabling-python):
 ```bash
 $ ./bin/flink run-application \